 We have already waxed lyrical about the brilliance of diminutive Italian playmaker Gianfranco Zola plenty of times on this site already.

-So good was the former Italy international at taking free-kicks that opposition managers often sent their teams out with instructions not to concede free-kicks around the edge of their own box, as with Zola’s dead-ball ability it was akin to giving away a penalty.
+So good was the former Italy international at taking free-kicks that opposition managers often sent their teams out with strict instructions not to concede cheap fouls around the edge of their own box, as with Zola’s dead-ball ability it was akin to giving away a penalty.